figaw/configuration-as-code-jenkins-k8s/README.md

 ### Slides

-The slides from the presentation is available in handout format, in `configuration-as-code-jenkins-k8s.pdf` in this repository.
+The slides from the presentation is available in handout format, in [this pdf file](pdf/configuration-as-code-jenkins-k8s.pdf/) .

 ### Video